emacs-mirror/emacs/mps/procedure/pull-request-merge.rst

 #.
 If there changes to the `MPS interface`_, are they documented?

 #.
-If the changes are significant and user-visible, is there an update
+If the changes to the MPS are significant and user-visible, is
-   to the release notes (``manual/source/release.rst``)?
+   there an update to the release notes (``manual/source/release.rst``)?

 #.
 Has there been a code review, and only review edits since?